Skip to main content

 Track the Right Indicators

-• Average time between first contact and meeting booked
+• Average time from first contact to meeting booked

 • Acquisition cost per channel